MuhiimAli/curiosity-model-MuhiimAli-PaulineNguyen/README.md

 ## Part 1: Project Objective

 The game we chose to model is Mancala, a two-player board game.
-We chose to model this game because we think the game is pretty fun and we were curious to see how the game would look on a smaller scale.
+We chose to model this game because we think the game is pretty fun and we were curious to see how long a typical game goes on for before somebody wins.

 ### Setup